sasiqwerty/fv-notes/fv-basics.md

 The adverse effects of medicines usually mimic diseases or syndromes that occur naturally and have a variety of non‐drug potential causes (e.g. hepatitis or aplastic anaemia).
 As a general rule, considering other potential causes is an important part of the assessment of a potential adverse effect (see Causality Assessment).
 However, there are a few unique syndromes that, as far as we yet know, seem to be caused only by specific drugs.
 Four examples of this are:

 Vaginal cancer in young women caused by maternal exposure to diethylstilboestrol Oculomucocutaneous syndrome caused by practolol (see Chapter 1)

 Eosinophilia‐myalgia syndrome caused by some l‐tryptophan products Fibrosing colonopathy induced by large doses of high‐strength pancreatic enzymes in children with cystic fibrosis.

 In broad terms, there are at least four mechanisms for ADRs:

-Exaggerated therapeutic response at the target site (e.g. bleeding with warfarin) Desired pharmacological effect at another site (e.g. headache with glyceryltrinitrate) Additional (secondary) pharmacological actions (e.g. prolongation of the QT interval on the electrocardiogram – many drugs) Triggering an immunological response (e.g. anaphylaxis due to many drugs).
+- Exaggerated therapeutic response at the target site (e.g. bleeding with warfarin)
+- Desired pharmacological effect at another site (e.g. headache with glyceryltrinitrate)
+- Additional (secondary) pharmacological actions (e.g. prolongation of the QT interval on the electrocardiogram – many drugs)
+- Triggering an immunological response (e.g. anaphylaxis due to many drugs).

 Particularly at the time they are first identified, the mechanism of many ADRs is unknown or incompletely understood.
 Some have a pharmacokinetic basis e.g. impaired hepatic metabolism due to a genetic polymorphism or the effect of another medication taken con-currently, leading to increased plasma concentrations.
 Understanding genetic predispositions is likely to be an important factor in determining how we might prevent ADRs in the future (see Chapter 9).

 ### 1.4.
 Predisposing Factors for ADRs

 The main clinical factors that increase the chance that patients will experience an adverse reaction are as follows:

-Age – the elderly and neonates are at greatest risk.
+- Age – the elderly and neonates are at greatest risk.

-Gender – women are generally at higher risk.
+- Gender – women are generally at higher risk.

-Ethnic origin – can affect drug metabolism because of genetic predisposition.
+- Ethnic origin – can affect drug metabolism because of genetic predisposition.
-Impaired excretory mechanisms – reduced hepatic and/or renal function.
+- Impaired excretory mechanisms – reduced hepatic and/or renal function.
-Specific diseases – e.g. asthma and beta‐blockers1.
+- Specific diseases – e.g. asthma and beta‐blockers1.
-Polypharmacy –use of multiple drugs simultaneously, increasing the potential for drug interactions (see next section).
+- Polypharmacy – use of multiple drugs simultaneously, increasing the potential for drug interactions (see next section).
-Any previous history of an ADR.
+- Any previous history of an ADR.

 ### 1.5.
 Drug Interactions

 Drug interactions occur when the presence of one drug affects the activity of another.
 This occurs either because both drugs act through the same pathway(s) – these are called pharmacodynamic interactions – or through effects on absorption, distribution, metabolism or excretion – pharmacokinetic interactions.
 The result may be an adverse reaction or modified effectiveness.
 Some specific examples are given as follows:

-Pharmacodynamic – concomitant use of two drugs with similar effects.
+- Pharmacodynamic – concomitant use of two drugs with similar effects.
 For example, an angiotensin converting enzyme (ACE) inhibitor plus a potassium‐sparing diuretic can result in hyperkalaemia and cardiac arrhythmias.

-1 This is a very important example because the effect of beta‐blockers in patients with asthma is to constrict the airways and to counteract some of the treatments that the patient may be taking (e.g. beta‐agonists).
+  - This is a very important example because the effect of beta‐blockers in patients with asthma is to constrict the airways and to counteract some of the treatments that the patient may be taking (e.g. beta‐agonists).
 Giving a beta‐blocker to an asthmatic patient can prove to be fatal.

-Absorption – orlistat, a drug used to treat obesity, impairs the absorption of some medicines (e.g. anticonvulsants) and its use in this context could lead to convulsions.
+- Absorption – orlistat, a drug used to treat obesity, impairs the absorption of some medicines (e.g. anticonvulsants) and its use in this context could lead to convulsions.

-Distribution – protein‐bound drugs (e.g. phenytoin, aspirin) can displace each other, resulting in an increased unbound (i.e. active) fraction of drug in plasma.
+- Distribution – protein‐bound drugs (e.g. phenytoin, aspirin) can displace each other, resulting in an increased unbound (i.e. active) fraction of drug in plasma.

-Metabolism – many medicines (e.g. cimetidine and omeprazole), drugs that reduce gastric acid by different mechanisms, inhibit the metabolism of warfarin and thereby increase its anticoagulant effect, leading to bleeding reactions.
+- Metabolism – many medicines (e.g. cimetidine and omeprazole), drugs that reduce gastric acid by different mechanisms, inhibit the metabolism of warfarin and thereby increase its anticoagulant effect, leading to bleeding reactions.

-Excretion – amiodarone, an anti‐arrhythmic drug, reduces excretion of, and therefore the dosage requirements for, digoxin – a drug widely prescribed to patients with cardiac disease.
+- Excretion – amiodarone, an anti‐arrhythmic drug, reduces excretion of, and therefore the dosage requirements for, digoxin – a drug widely prescribed to patients with cardiac disease.

-Many drugs are metabolised by hepatic cytochrome P450 (CYP450) enzymes, the activity of which may be induced or inhibited by a wide variety of drugs.
+- Many drugs are metabolised by hepatic cytochrome P450 (CYP450) enzymes, the activity of which may be induced or inhibited by a wide variety of drugs.
 There are several subgroups of CYP450 enzymes and their activity can also be affected by:

-Herbal medicines – e.g. St John’s wort is an enzyme inducer and can reduce the effectiveness of various drugs including ciclosporin.
+- Herbal medicines – e.g. St John’s wort is an enzyme inducer and can reduce the effectiveness of various drugs including ciclosporin.
-Dietary products – e.g. grapefruit juice is an enzyme inhibitor and increases plasma concentrations of some calcium channel blockers, drugs that are used to treat hypertension and angina.
+- Dietary products – e.g. grapefruit juice is an enzyme inhibitor and increases plasma concentrations of some calcium channel blockers, drugs that are used to treat hypertension and angina.

-Drugs can also interact with alcohol – for example, metronidazole (an antibiotic) blocks part of the metabolic pathway for alcohol and concomitant use, which is not recommended, leads to intense vasodilatation.
+- Drugs can also interact with alcohol – for example, metronidazole (an antibiotic) blocks part of the metabolic pathway for alcohol and concomitant use, which is not recommended, leads to intense vasodilatation.

 ## 2. The­ Concept of Safety